polyphony-chat/docs/docs/Protocol Specifications/core.md

   (fully qualified domain name).
 - If the ID-Cert or ID-CSR is for an actor, the IDD must include the `UID` (OID 0.9.2342.19200300.100.1.1) **and** `uniqueIdentifier` (OID 0.9.2342.19200300.100.1.44) fields.
-    - `UID` is the federation ID of the actor, e.g. `actor@fqdn-of-homeserver.example.com`.
+    - `UID` is the federation ID of the actor, e.g. `actor@fqdn-of-home server.example.com`.
     - `uniqueIdentifier` is a Session ID.
 - Can have other attributes, if the additional attributes do not conflict with the above requirements.
 Additional attributes might be ignored by other home servers and other clients, unless